 4. Recruitment bias

 Be aware of potential bias.
-Fighting bias is a common action taken by hiring teams screening CVs.
+Fighting bias is high priority action taken by hiring teams to screen CVs.
 They must make a conscious effort to avoid favouring those due to personal perceptions surrounding factors that are irrelevant to the job role.

 However, it is much more difficult to guarantee the removal of unconscious bias.
 If a recruiter is unaware of the rationale behind their decisions, how will they change their thought process?
 Because of this a candidate’s name, location, employment timeline and educational history can unfairly put their job chances at risk.